AutumnEvans418/autumnevans418.github.io/_posts/projects/2022-08-20-complexify.md

     url: https://white-pebble-0dc9b2110.1.azurestaticapps.net/
 ---

-Perfect, I’ll refine the blog post with your direction: reframe the introduction around the idea of intentionally making problems harder (like a playful analogy to hashing), remove the *Getting Started* section, and add a **demo example**.

-Here’s the updated draft in markdown:

----

 # Exploring Mathematical Complexity with *Complexify*

 As developers, we usually aim to solve problems by finding the **simplest, most elegant solution**.
 But what if we flipped that on its head?